Big-Bee-Network/Pilosity-Computer-Vision/README.md

 This folder contains the data and models necessary for the hairiness rating scripts.
 Use if you plan on calculating hairiness scores for bee images.

+**training_materials**

+path = root + 'training_materials/'

+This folder contains csv files that are used for training the models.
+Any files that you may create for this purpose, such as csv files of all the training, validation, and test set filenames, will be stored in this folder.

 ### Citation